 At the top of each weekly episode, there will be a link to both a Google Map and a Google Earth File.
-Our technical information page shows you how to view and open the maps Then “fly” the route that Geo and Meri take as a recap of all that you have learned so far.
-A projector or interactive whiteboard will really let you “see the world” with Geo and Meri.
+Our technical information page shows you how to view and open the maps.
+Then "fly" the route that Geo and Meri take to recap all that you have learned so far.
+A projector or interactive whiteboard will really let you "see the world" with Geo and Meri.

 Can we join in more actively?

 There are many creative ways to involve students with "the mission."
 Teachers may wish to have students compose their own "blog style" episodes about what Geo and Meri might find if they visited your town or state.
 If your school allows Twitter to pass through school filtering, your class can also view Tweets from the teens.
 Learn more about Twitter in this TeachersFirst review of this tool for educators.

 Another option is to encourage students (and their families) to read books related to the continents as Geo and Meri visit.
 Explore TeachersFirst's CurriConnects book lists about Maps or Geographic Wonders to enrich your class's Globetracker adventure.
 CurriConnects offers book lists including interest grade levels, reading levels, ISBN numbers, and more.

 Find many more ideas to fit your grade level and available technology on our Lesson Ideas page.